Are Contract Workers Considered Employees Under the Shops and Establishment Act? What's Your Take?

 manthan-saxena

-Are the Contract Labour included in the definition of employee under Shops and Establishment Act.
-As per my interpretation it should be included.
-What is your opinion.
+As per my interpretation, it should be included.
+What is your opinion?

-“employee” means a person wholly or principally employed in, or in connection with, an establishment, whether working on permanent, periodical, contract or piece-rate wages or on commission basis even though he receives no reward for his labour, but does not include a member of the employer’s family
+“Employee” means a person wholly or principally employed in, or in connection with, an establishment, whether working on permanent, periodical, contract, or piece-rate wages or on a commission basis, even though they receive no reward for their labor, but does not include a member of the employer’s family.

 drsivaglobalhr